anderson-aristotle/js-object-modeling/README.md

 - Model real-world entities.
 - Compare entity traits with entity behavior.
 - Implement these models with JavaScript objects.
-- Contrast the definitions of "property", "attribute", and "method"
+- Contrast the definitions of "property", "attribute", and "method".

 ## Preparation